Terasology/GooeyDefence/docs/towers.md

 * an effector block
 * a targeter block

-## Core
+## Cores

-The core of a tower defines the power level.
+The Cores of a tower define its power level.
-A tower needs power to run effectors and targeters that will allow the tower to affect enemies.
+A tower needs power to run effectors and targeters that will allow the tower to target gooeys and affect these targets.
 Upgrades to a tower core increase the amount of power it can provide.

 ## Effectors